ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

     * `:samecase` or `:ii`
     * `:samemark` or `:mm`
     * `:samespace` or `:ss`
+* The ability to associate adverbs with token/rule declarations (this is Perl 6 langauge syntax, really, not regex syntax).
+* Similarly, any additional syntatic elements of the declaration of a grammar (e.g. "is export").
 * The many other keywords and syntaxes for defining regexes:
   * `regex`
   * `m`